FHIR Repositories can end up with duplicate resources in them. This page details tools that Smile provides to work with duplicated data.

 operation on the given source and target ids.
 This operation uses the Provenance resource that was created by the $hapi.fhir.replace-references

-operation, and restores the all resources that were updated as part of the operation back to their versions before the operation.
+operation, and restores all the resources that were updated as part of the operation back to their versions before the operation.
 This restore operation is done as an update, so it actually creates a newer version of each restored resource.
 The operation is performed as a transaction,

 so it either restores all or none.